 The introduction of Dracula as a character is something that one feels dubious about.
 Well, okay, Blade was originally created as a nemesis for a comic book The Tomb of Dracula, which had Dracula as a central character.
 While other modern vampire films have raised Dracula as a character – tv’s Buffy the Vampire Slayer (1997-2003), Dracula 2000 (2000), Van Helsing (2004) and the meeting with the vampire prime in John Carpenter’s Vampires (1998) – they have failed to offer up an epic enough battle to go with such an iconic character.
 Blade Trinity faces the same problem.
 Dominic Purcell certainly has an intense presence as Dracula (where Goyer makes an interesting decision to play Dracula as a stocky steroid-pumped bodybuilder rather than dark and magnetic as he is usually seen on screen) and a couple of potent speeches, but Goyer never gives Dracula as big a stage as one would have liked to have seen.
 Indeed, the character of Drake is almost overshadowed by an unrecognisable Parker Posey who gives a wonderfully venomous and cynical performance as the aforementioned Gothed-out vampire with vaginal teeth.

 The character of Blade was subsequently spun out in a tv series Blade: The Series (2006) with Wesley Snipes replaced by Sticky Fingaz, but this was cancelled after twelve episodes.
+In 2019, Marvel announced they would be rebooting the character of Blade within the MCU starring Mahershala Ali.

 (Nominee for Best Supporting Actress (Parker Posey) and Best Makeup Effects at this site’s Best of 2004 Awards).